+Students will:

-At the completion of the semester students will: 1.
-Understand the roles and responsibilities of a Paramedic within an EMS System.
-2. Be able to apply the advanced concepts of development, pathophysiology, cardiology, medical emergencies, traumatic emergencies, and special populations in the assessment and management of emergency patients.
-3. Be able to take a history and perform a comprehensive physical exam on any patient and communicate those findings to others.
-4. Be able to communicate effectively with patients, co-workers and other health care professionals.
-5. Be able to establish and/or maintain a patent airway, oxygenate, and ventilate a patient.
-6. Be able to recognize and treat minor and life threatening emergencies of all natures in regards to the pre-hospital setting.
+- 1. Understand the roles and responsibilities of an EMT-Basic within an EMS System. - 2.
+Be able to apply the basic concepts of development, pathophysiology, and pharmacology to assessment and management of emergency patients. - 3.
+Be able to take a history and perform a comprehensive physical exam on any patient and communicate those findings to other healthcare providers. - 4.
+Be able to communicate effectively with patients. - 5.
+Be able to establish and/or maintain a patent airway, oxygenate, and ventilate a patient. - 6.
+Be able to recognize and treat minor and life threatening medical emergencies. - 7.
+Be able to recognize, treat, and interact with patients from special populations.